Saint Andrews International High School

-The St. Andrew's International School in Blantyre, Malawi was founded there in 1938 under British rule by the (Presbyterian) Church of Scotland Mission.
+The St. Andrew's International School in Blantyre, Malawi was founded in 1938 by the (Presbyterian) Church of Scotland Mission.
 The high school in its present form was established in 1958.
-SAIntS is a British International School offering (i) GCSE, A Level and BTEC qualifications and a wealth of extra-curricular opportunities.
+SAIntS is a British International School offering (i) GCSE, A Level and BTEC qualifications.

 History

-It was founded as a series of mission schools in Limbe, Blantyre and Zomba in Nyasaland (Malawi) in the 1920s just after the First World War.
+It was founded as part of a series of mission schools in Limbe, Blantyre and Zomba in Nyasaland (Malawi) in the 1920s just after the First World War.

 Three distinct schools

-With the need to further education, the school split into three parts creating a distinct kindergarten, primary school and a high school in three locations in 1957.
+The school split into three parts creating a kindergarten, primary school and a new high school in three locations in 1957.
 The high school opened on 28 January 1957.

 Saint Andrews High School

 The high school came to be known as Saint Andrews High School (SAHS) in 1958.
 In 1965, a year after Malawian Independence, the school changed its name to "St. Andrew's Secondary School" (SASS).

 Saint Andrew's International High School (SAIntS)

-Today, Saints is an exclusive school located in the Nyambadwe suburb of Blantyre, Malawi, and has 520 students from more than 30 nationalities as part of its day and boarding school.
+Saints is a school located in the Nyambadwe suburb of Blantyre, Malawi, and in 2011 it had 520 students from more than 30 nationalities as part of its day and boarding school.